-Okay, here’s the deal.
 Employees make assumptions about what they owe their employers and what their employers owe them in return.
 This is called a psychological contract.
-According to Ng, Feldman, and Lam (2010), when employees think this psychological contract is being violated, they may feel less organizational commitment and become less innovative.
+According to research (Ng, Feldman, & Lam, 2010), when employees think this psychological contract is being violated, they may feel less organizational commitment and become less innovative.

-So what does happen when employees feel bamboozled?
+What happens when employees feel that psychological contracts have been violated?
 According to the authors, two things happen.
 First, employees will naturally begin to feel less emotional attachment to the company.
 This is not revenge; it’s just an inevitable emotional reaction.
-Secondly, employees will indeed have some interest in getting back at the employer as long as they can keep their jobs.
+Secondly, employees will have some interest in getting back at the employer, as long as they can keep their jobs.

-That sounds ominous.
-So, what do the employees do about it?
-Basically, they become less creative.
+In practice, “getting back” at employers means the employees become less creative.
 The authors explain that there are two ways an employee can be creative on the job.
 Employees can solve problems and they can implement ideas.
 Problem solving is difficult to measure, so instead the authors measured idea implementation.
-They defined this as anytime an employee shared a new idea with a colleague or superior, or anytime an employee either worked to implement those new ideas or helped others to implement them.
+They defined this as any time an employee shared a new idea with a colleague or superior, or any time an employee either worked to implement those new ideas or helped others to implement them.
 When employees perceived psychological breaches, they ended up engaging in less of these innovative behaviors.
 Because the study included employees from a wide variety of jobs, the authors concluded that the complexity of the job makes no difference, and innovation will always suffer.

 PRACTICAL IMPLICATIONS FOR ORGANIZATIONS